babashka/process/README.md

 ### `ProcessBuilder`
 ### `add-env`
 <code>[pb env]</code><br>
-<p>Adds environment for a ProcessBuilder instance.
+Adds environment for a ProcessBuilder instance.
-  Returns instance to participate in the thread-first macro.</p>
+  Returns instance to participate in the thread-first macro.

 ### `as-string-map`
 <code>[m]</code><br>
-<p>Helper to coerce a Clojure map with keyword keys into something coerceable to Map<String,String>
+Helper to coerce a Clojure map with keyword keys into something coerceable to Map<String,String>

-  Stringifies keyword keys, but otherwise doesn't try to do anything clever with values</p>
+  Stringifies keyword keys, but otherwise doesn't try to do anything clever with values

 ### `build`
 <code>[cmd]</code><br>
 <code>[cmd opts]</code><br>